albertoxamin/homebridge-relays/README.md

 The hardware is quite simple to construct.

-1. Raspberry Pi 3 Model B
+1. A Raspberry Pi
-2. 4-relay module pins are connected to 4 GPIO pins (GPIO-17, 27, 22, 05).
+2. Relay module pins are connected to 4 GPIO pins (GPIO-17, 27, 22, 05).

 The raspberry pi can then control the state of the relays